Wendersonjose/Wendersonjose/README.md

-- 👋 Hi, I’m @Wendersonjose
+# 👋 Hi, I’m @Wendersonjose

+## About Me

-- 👀 I’m interested in programming and Python Power Bi
+- 👀 I’m interested in programming and Python, as well as Power BI.
-- 🌱 I’m currently learning system analysis and development
+- 🌱 I’m currently learning system analysis and development.
-- 💞️ I’m looking to collaborate on with programming focused on the agricultural sector
+- 💞️ I’m looking to collaborate on projects focused on programming for the agricultural sector.
-- 📫 How to reach me email wenderson.teles@icloud.com
+- 📫 How to reach me: [email](mailto:wenderson.teles@icloud.com).

+## Skills

+- **Languages:** HTML5, CSS, JavaScript (ES6, ES7), C#, C++, Java
+- **Frameworks and Libraries:** ReactJS, Node.js
+- **Testing Frameworks:** Chai, Mocha, Jest
+- **Programming Concepts:** Logic Programming, Software Engineering
+- **Other Areas:** Computer Networks, Internet Programming

+---

 <!---
 Wendersonjose/Wendersonjose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.